 Voice-based interaction is usually used as the primary interaction method for AR headsets due to its good user experience and performance.
 AR users rely on accurate and secure voice input to communicate with AR headsets.
-However, recent researches have shown that an attacker can easily perform various attacks with the help of state-of-the-art voice synthesis/conversion software.
+However, recent researches have shown that an attacker can easily perform various attacks with the help of state-of-theart voice synthesis/conversion software.
 To secure the voice input on AR headsets, we propose a robust and low-cost solution for defending against voice-spoofing attacks on AR headsets with high accuracy.
 Our system leverages a contact microphone to record the internal body propagation of the voice.
 A user legitimacy is determined by measuring the correlation and similarity between the internal body voice and air voice.
 To our best knowledge, our system is the first to protect the voice input for AR headsets.
-Experimental results show that our system can accept normal users with average accuracy of 97%and defend against obstruction attack and replay attack with average accuracy of 99.2% and 98%, respectively.
+Especially, our signal processing and feature extraction components can remove noise in raw voice signals and extract useful features that can represent the correlation and similarity between two spectrograms of two voice signals.
+Moreover, we proposed two classification models (line-fitting model and MCD-SVDD model) to detect the voice input from the attacker by targeting different attack models.
+Experimental results show that our system can accept normal users with average accuracy of 97% and defend against obstruction attack and replay attack with average accuracy of 99.2% and 98%, respectively.
+More importantly, even if the attackers can fool our line-fitting model by manipulating special voice signals, our combine model can still reject them with accuracy of 100%.